mdfranz/cheetsheetz/kvm.md

 See https://help.ubuntu.com/lts/serverguide/cloud-images-and-uvtool.html

-# Add your user to  libvirt group
+# Add your user to  kvm group

+(Libvirt user shouldn't be needed on 22.04)

 See https://help.ubuntu.com/community/KVM/Installation